iporepos/pem/docs/about.rst

 .. _about_workflow:

-PEM Workflow
+PEM framework
 ============================================

-The **PEM workflow** represents the most abstract and reproducible component of the PEM method.
+The **PEM framework** represents the most abstract and reproducible component of the PEM method.

 It begins at a **zero level of information**, where only spatial data are available, and transforms these datasets into **spatially explicit indicators** and **decision-support maps**.